-'Evidential burden': the burden of introducing enough evidence to be placed before the jury or other tribunal of fact.
+8.38 Under our recommendations the defence will have the burden of 'Evidential burden': the burden of introducing enough evidence to be producing some evidence of the existence of an honest but mistaken belief in consent (the introducing enough evidence to be placed before the jury or other tribunal of fact.
 To be decided by the judge.

 'Persuasive burden': the burden of proof.
-To be decided by the jury in a jury trial.

-Under our recommendations the defence will have the burden of producing some evidence of the existence of an honest but mistaken belief in consent (the evidentiary burden).
+To be decided by the jury in a jury trial. producing some evidence of the existence of an honest but mistaken belief in consent (the evidentiary burden).
 For the reasons discussed in 8.42 this will not affect the normal right of the accused to decline to give evidence.
 The prosecution will still have to prove beyond reasonable doubt that there was intentional sexual penetration of the complainant without her consent and, if the defence of honest but mistaken belief in consent is put to the jury, must also prove beyond reasonable doubt that the accused did not have an honest belief in consent.